MicrosoftDocs/windows-itpro-docs/windows/configuration/ue-v/uev-application-template-schema-reference.md

 Name specifies a unique name for the settings location template.
 This is used for display purposes when referencing the template in WMI, PowerShell, Event Viewer and debug logs.
 In general, avoid referencing version information, as this can be objected from the ProductVersion element.
 For example, specify `<Name>My Application</Name>` rather than `<Name>My Application 1.1</Name>`.

-**Note**
+> [!NOTE]
-UE-V does not reference external DTDs, so it is not possible to use named entities in a settings location template.
+> UE-V does not reference external DTDs, so it is not possible to use named entities in a settings location template.
 For example, do not use &reg; to refer to the registered trade mark sign ®.
 Instead, use canonical numbered references to include these types of special characters, for example, &\#174 for the ® character.
 This rule applies to all string values in this document.

 See <http://www.w3.org/TR/xhtml1/dtds.html> for a complete list of character entities.
 UTF-8-encoded documents may include the Unicode characters directly.
 Saving templates through the UE-V template generator converts character entities to their Unicode representations automatically.